mckinleyphilip/msu_autorally_src/README.md

 A few helpful diagrams can be found in the diagrams directory.
 These are generally used by various wiki pages.

 ### hector_gazebo directory ###
 This is the source for the hector_gazebo sensors package.
-Installing via pip or apt-get can often causes errors, so the source is included in this repo so that these packages can be easily installed using catkin_make.
+Installing via pip or apt-get often causes errors, so the source is included in this repo so that these packages can be easily installed using catkin_make.

 ### msu_autorally directory ###
 The msu_autorally directory contains the source code for Evo-ROS2 and much of the work to integrate the ROS Navigation Stack with the AutoRally platform.